 It’s been a turbulent time for the National Union of Students, which Ibrahim has led since April.
 Faced with the union’s looming £3 million deficit, Shakira Martin, the former president, wrote a Facebook post saying she didn’t give “two s**ts” about local unions critical of her cost-cutting decisions and they could “f**k off” (the post has since been deleted).
 Martin had taken over from Malia Bouattia, who left after calling her university a “Zionist outpost”.
 Both women were dogged by racist and sexist abuse on social media during their terms in office, Ibrahim watching it all during five years at the union, most recently as vice-president of society and citizenship.
 Further education needs all the champions it can get, so have students chosen the right leader to navigate the choppy political waters?

 “We need to do much more about access to courses”

-It becomes evident as we move through my questions that they have.
+As we move through my questions, it seems they may have made a shrewd choice.
 I start off lightly, asking what her priorities are.